previous page back to table of contents next page

 Differences between NEOWISE Single-exposure Source Database profile-fit and standard aperture magnitudes as a function of profile-fit magnitude, for good-quality detections within 5° of the north Galactic pole.
 Black points represent measurements on individual Single-exposures.
 Green points and error bars are the trimmed average and RMS of the residuals for all detections in 0.2 mag wide bins.

-Figure 3 - Average difference between profile-fit and standard aperture photometry for high SNR detections in the NEOWISE Single-Exposures plotted as a function of scan number during the Reactivations mission.
+Figure 3 - Average difference between profile-fit and standard aperture photometry for high SNR detections in the NEOWISE Single-Exposures plotted as a function of relative scan number during the Reactivations mission.
 Black points are the trimmed average differences per scan.
-The cyan line represents the trimmed average differences over approximately one day.
+The cyan line represents the trimmed average differences in bins of 30 scans.
 The vertical lines indicate the time at which instrumental calibrations were updated early in the Reactivation mission.
+The data behind the cyan curves in this figure are available in Table 1 (.tbl file, 214KB).

 II.1.c.ii Comparison to AllWISE